mechmotum/mechmotum.github.io/content/skijumpdesign-update.rst

 #.
 Mount a differential GPS on a helmet and have a skier ski along the jump as slowly as
    possible.

-We spent time this quarter testing the latter at Sierra at Tahoe ski resort.
+We spent time this quarter testing the latter.
+A Piksi differential GPS system was used for the experiments.
+This system uses two receivers, the base and the rover, and calculates the relative position between the two.
+This referencing allows the differential GPS to have a one centimeter accuracy.
+The GNSS antenna was mounted to a bike helmet by drilling a hole through the top and fastening it down with a nut and bolt.
+The cable that connects the antenna to the rover evaluation board was fed down the profile of the helmet and into a backpack.

+Preliminary tests were gathered using the helmet/backpack setup while a rider biked around a neighborhood in Davis.
+We found that while the rider was biking, there were a lot of obstructions that would make the rover and base station lose their fixed position when they were more than ~400 meters apart.
+This meant that we were still able to locate the rover, but it had a less accurate reading.
+We felt confident that we could maintain a fixed, accurate position for at least 350 meters, so we spent the next weekend testing the setup at Sierra at Tahoe ski resort.

 The skier went down four different jumps while the recorder was with the base station left at the bottom of the resort.
-We found that the differential GPS can accurately measure at a range of over 1000 meters.
-This data showed promise for this jump profiling method.
-Figure 2 shows me (the skier) with the differential GPS ski helmet.
+After the recorder started recording, the skier slowly rode up the takeoff of the jump.
+Once at the top of takeoff, the skier stopped and side stepped the takeoff lip.
+This method was used so that it is easier to take note of where the takeoff point of the jump is when we analyzed the data.
+After the sidestep, the skier stepped off the takeoff lip and slowly rode down the landing profile.
+We tested 2 jump lines, one approximately 200 meters from the base station, and one 1000 meters from the base station.
+We found that the differential GPS accurately measured at both locations, which was a pleasant surprise after the testing on a bike.
+This data shows promise for this jump profiling method.
+Figure 2 shows me (the skier) with the differential GPS ski helmet, and the backpack strapped to my chest.

 .. figure:: https://objects-us-east-1.dream.io/mechmotum/bike-speed-control-01.jpg
    :width: 50%